GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

-# .composit.blk
+# `.composit.blk`

 ## What is a Composite Object?

-A composite object is not an object, but a text file in the `.blk` format, which contains a list of reference objects and some of their parameters.
+A composite object is not an object, but a text file in the BLK format, which contains a list of reference objects and some of their parameters.
 These files are named according to specific conventions and always include one of the following suffixes: